betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Executive<sup>[40]</sup> | Priority driven large/long-running process manager | ~350
 Waitlist<sup>[41]</sup> | Time sequenced small/short-running process manager | ~300
 Down-Telemetry<sup>[44]</sup> | Transmit system data to ground | ~200
+Restart<sup>[45],[46],[47] | Error recovery and restart protection | ~1225
-Interpreter<sup>[42]</sup> | Space guidance domain specific progamming language interpreter | ~2200
+Interpreter<sup>[42]</sup> | Space guidance domain specific programming language interpreter | ~2200
 DSKY I/O<sup>[43]</sup> | Cockpit Displays and Keypad | ~3500
-**Combined Total** | %18 of fixed memory | **~6550**
+**Combined Total** | %22 of fixed memory | **~7775**

 The programs listed here largely comprised what we would know today as the AGC *operating system*.
 All were written in assembly language.
 By 1965, most of this code had been written and fully tested and changed little with each new flight program.

-Then, there was mission specific development.
-Apollo

-A good example of the kind of problem AGC developers needed to solve was finding a way for the AGC to know the position of the Moon as a function of time.
-Doing so using a minimum of fixed and eraseable storage and without consuming too much of the CPU's attention or taking longer than needed for real-time operation were all design considerations in developing AGC software.
+An example of a space guidance subroutine is computing the relative positions of Earth, Sun and Moon at any moment.
+Doing so using a minimum of fixed and erasable storage and without consuming too much of the CPU's attention or taking longer than needed for real-time operation were all design considerations.
-In this case, after developing and evaluating various methods in MAC Fortran on mainframe systems, developers settled on an approach using 8th degree polynomial fits to X, Y and Z positional data predicted from mainframe solution of a the 3-body (Earth, Sun, Moon) problem.
-The polynomial coefficents fitting a 2-week period (an Apollo mission was about 10 days) of Moon position data at the planned time of the mission were then computed and stored in fixed memory (rope core).
-This data would be among the 76 kilobytes of data hand woven into the rope core flight program in the months before a mission.
-Multiple ropes would be manufacured for to cover different 2-week periods in case the launch date needed to be delayed.
+In this case, after evaluating various approaches<sup>[51]</sup> in MAC Fortran on mainframe systems, developers settled on an approach using 8th degree polynomial fits to positional data predicted from mainframe solution of the 3-body (Earth, Sun, Moon) problem.
+Eight, double precision, X, Y and Z polynomial coefficients (48 words of data) for a 2-week period (an Apollo mission was about 10 days) of Moon position data would then be stored in fixed memory (rope core).
+Once the MAC Fortran mainframe version of this subroutine had been developed, it was then used to "predict" historically measured Moon position data to verify the algorithm.
+Then, it was re-implemented in 90 words of AGC Interpreter language and re-tested to verify the AGC interpreter version predicted historical data with same accuracy.
+The data and code would be among the 76 kilobytes hand woven into the rope core flight program in the months before a mission.
-Moon/Sun Ephemeris Subroutine: ~90 words (Interpretive code)

-star list, space sextant
+Multiple ropes would be manufactured as contingencies in case the launch was delayed.
+Another example is the list of star names, numbers and positions needed for the Apollo space sextant which required 112 words of AGC Interpreter code.<sup>[50]</sup>

 ![](./agc_sw_stack.png)

-# Nortonizing: Manual Static Analysis
-The failure of Mariner 1 was a painful experience for one NASA team member in particular;
-John Norton.
-Norton was a guidance software expert at TRW and was partly responsible for the Mariner 1 software failure.
-Remarkably, he was later hired by NASA to perform independent peer review of the code MIT was producing.

-That failure remained a painful reminder to one software engineer in particular, John Norton, a guidance software expert at TRW who was partly responsible for Mariner 1 and later hired by NASA to review AGC software for quality.
-He dedicated himself to becoming a human static analyzer, frequently manually reverse engineering AGC code he was asked to review to reveal the equations it had been programmed to solve.
-Early on, he discovered multiple instances of the use of 22/7 as an approximation for pie. failures in units conversions

-Norton developed a way of expressing AGC assembly code in a human readable form he called *Programmed Equations*.<sup>[32]</sup> He would then manually reverse engineer critical sections of AGC interpreter code that performed key guidance computations, documenting them in this form.
-The documents he produced became invaluable technical documentation for both NASA and MIT.
-Although Norton's software skills became legendary, he was otherwise apparently a tad quirky...often not cashing several months worth of paychecks at a time.
-One when one MIT programmer tried to have a bit of fun, burying the phrase "Norton Needs Glasses" in comments in the bowels of major mode program P52 (just to see how long it would take him to find it apparently only a few hours of analysis), Norton asked for MIT to be removed from the project.

-This was a form of *independent peer review* akin to what code teams do now every day with pull requests on GitHub.
+Then, there was mission specific subroutine development.
+For example, early uncrewed missions performed tests requiring specialized operation of system components.
+As crewed missions evolved, new rendezvous techniques were introduced that required less time and fuel, re-entry targeting was improved, or lunar missions ventured into mountainous regions of the Moon and required a minimal terrain model for the landing radar.
+A 1962 memo<sup>[25]</sup> lists 45 major software analysis efforts then underway for various aspects of planned Apollo missions.

-# Digital Feedback Control System: Kalman Fitlers
+# Digital Feedback Control System: Kalman Filters

 performance portability